PaddlePaddle/PaddleSpeech/README.md

 To use your custom data, you only need to generate such manifest files to summarize the dataset.
 Given such summarized manifests, training, inference and all other modules can be aware of where to access the audio files, as well as their meta data including the transcription labels.

-For how to generate such manifest files, please refer to `data/librispeech/librispeech.py`, which download and generate manifests for LibriSpeech dataset.
+For how to generate such manifest files, please refer to `data/librispeech/librispeech.py`, which will download data and generate manifest files for LibriSpeech dataset.

 ### Compute Mean & Stddev for Normalizer